Lego Titanic Replica Built By 10-Year-Old Boy With Autism On Display In Pigeon Forge

 The Internet named Birgisson “the Lego boy” and his impressive creation, which cost nearly $8,105 in U.S. currency to build, toured around the world with stops in Norway, Sweden, Germany, and Iceland.

 Even more astonishing, the interior of the Lego Titanic features lights, and 200 passengers reside on its decks.
-Alongside the replica, the museum runs a five-minute video highlighting the tragic story of the ship’s collision with the iceberg complete with black and white photos of passengers on the wall behind it.
-According to the museum, Birgisson’s model is the largest lego replica of the ship in existence.
+Alongside the replica, the museum runs a five-minute video highlighting the tragic story of the ship’s collision with the iceberg, complete with black and white photos of passengers on the wall behind it.
+According to the museum, Birgisson’s model is the largest Lego replica of the ship in existence.

 56,000 Legos.
 11 months.
 10 years old. https://t.co/ynGnp0RM9h